JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

 times, with differing seismic acquisition equipment, including different azimuths.
 Moreover, I test the model on a seismic data set from a different field, with different geology, acquisition, and year.
-Finally, the ml approach is compared to a time-shift field obtained with diw.
+Finally, the machine learning approach is compared to a time-shift field obtained with diw.

 Dynamic Time and Image Warping
 ------------------------------